Metaswitch/memento/docs/memento_overview.md

 </call-list>
 ```

-If there are no entries, Memento will respond with an empty call list, e.g.:
+If there are no entries, Memento will respond with an empty call list, i.e.:

     <call-list><calls></calls></call-list>

 Memento supports gzip compression of the call list document, and will compress it in the HTTP response if the requesting client indicates it is willing to accept gzip encoding.

-Memento also uses Nginx to act as a SSL gateway.

 Configuration
 -------------